 Particle Theory and Cosmology

 The theory of particle physics is based on relativistic quantum field theory.
 In particular, gauge theories are most important.
 Four interactions are known presently to act among particles: They are the electromagnetic interaction, the weak interaction, the strong interaction and the gravitational interaction.
-The first three interactions are merged into a single gauge theory, the Standard Model, which is surely one of the most important achievements in physics of the last century.
+The first three interactions, together with the Higgs mechanism for electroweak symmetry breaking, are merged into a single gauge theory, the Standard Model, which is surely one of the most important achievements in physics of the last century.

 The standard model is a beautiful theory with rich structure, and it explains almost all experimental data.
 However, it leaves many unanswered questions such as the stability of the electroweak scale.
 These questions are expected to lead us to more fundamental theory of nature.

 There are various experiments which search for physics beyond the standard model, both in the energy and luminosity frontiers.
 For the development of particle physics, it is indispensable to analyze physical phenomena with greater precision, and also develop quantum field theory which describes them.
 For these purposes, it is particularly important to understand QCD which describes strong interactions.
 QCD is a difficult theory because of its strong dynamics, and it has many interesting properties such as color confinement of quarks.
 Due to the asymptotic freedom, it is described in high energy regions by elementary particles such as gluons and quarks rather than nucleons.
 It is an important subject in high energy physics to get better understandings of quantum field theory such as QCD more deeply.